-In this paper we introduced a theoretically solvable model of sum of randomly growing independent subunits.
-As summarized in Table 1 we found generalized central limit theorems applicable for a composite of randomly growing subunits, in which we can find various types in both width-size relations and the limit distributions of growth rates.
-As an example of a real world application, we analyzed a huge database of business firm growth rates of Japan and confirmed consistency with the theory.
+In this paper, we introduced a theoretically solvable model of the sum of randomly growing independent subunits.
+As summarised in Table 1 we found generalised central limit theorems applicable for a composite of randomly growing subunits, in which we can find various types in both width--size relations and the limit distributions of growth rates.
+As an example of a real-world application, we analysed a huge database of business firm growth rates from Japan and confirmed consistency with the theory.

 The crucial study regarding the sum of randomly growing independent subunits was investigated by Wyart and Bouchaud, and our results regarding the size dependence on the width of the PDF of growth rates are consistent therewith \cite{wyart2003statistical}.
-Our research newly clarifies the dependence of the distribution of the growth rate of the system, $G(t;N)$, on the functional form of the growth rate of the subunits.
-In our analysis, we consider an arbitrary functional form for the growth rate of subunits, while, in the case of Wyart and Bouchaudfs study, only the normal distribution with zero mean is assumed for the growth rate of subunits.
-In particular, we clarify the categorization of the limit behaviors with a clear condition on the growth rate distribution of subunits, as summarized in Table 1.
-This is a very general result which is expected to be applied widely to randomly growing phenomena in various fields involving power laws.
-In addition, our model can derive the expression of the system growth rate $G(t;N)$ from subunit growth rate $g_i$ more simply than previous models without assuming power law distributions.
+Our research clarifies the dependence of the distribution of the growth rate of the system, $G(t;N)$, on the functional form of the growth rate of the subunits.
+In our analysis, we consider an arbitrary functional form for the growth rate of subunits, whereas, in the case of Wyart and Bouchaud's study, only the normal distribution with zero mean is assumed for the growth rate of subunits.
+In particular, we clarify the categorisation of the limit behaviours with a clear condition on the growth rate distribution of subunits, as summarised in Table 1.
+This is a very general result that is expected to have wide application to randomly growing phenomena in various fields involving power laws.
+In addition, by using our model one can derive the expression of the system growth rate $G(t;N)$ from the subunit growth rate $g_i$ more simply than by using previous models without assuming power-law distributions.